GLOBAL SELLING BLOG

 4. Details of the importer in the letter body and the details of the transaction taking place between the exporter and the importer.

-5. Signature of the bank official
+5. Signature of the bank official6

 Difference between LC at Sight and Usance LC